 5 Hashimoto’s Flare Up Causes

 Hashimoto’s Thyroiditis is an autoimmune thyroid disease that causes your immune system to target and destroy the thyroid’s hormone-producing cells.
-It’s one of the most common autoimmune diseases in the United States and it’s one of many autoimmune diseases that disproportionately affects more women than men.
+It’s one of the most common autoimmune diseases in the United States.
+More than 80 known autoimmune diseases affect about 8% of the world’s population.
+In the United States alone, that number is close to 50 million people.
+For unknown reasons, women are disproportionately affected, making up 78% of the people with an autoimmune condition.

 5 Hashimoto’s Flare Up Causes